 iv. the potential lack of inclusion of IPLCs in area-based management and governance systems.

-v. the lack of prior assessment of the social impacts and conservation effectiveness of recently created protected areas and other effective area-based conservation measures (OECMs).
+v. the lack of prior assessment of social impacts and conservation effectiveness of recently created protected areas and other effective area-based conservation measures (OECMs).

 vi. the OECM category not capturing the diversity of IPLC territories.